bahaidev/textbrowser/README.md

     -   `namespace` - Namespace to use as a prefix for all `localStorage`.
         Defaults to "textbrowser".

+    -   `allowPlugins` - Enables `files.json`-specified plugins

     -   `localizeParamNames` - Boolean as to whether to localize parameter names by default (can be overridden by the user in preferences).

-    -   `hideFormattingSection` -Boolean as to whether to hide the formatting section by default (can be overridden by the user in preferences).
+    -   `hideFormattingSection` - Boolean as to whether to hide the formatting section by default (can be overridden by the user in preferences).

 -   ***init*** - Default implementation merely invokes `displayLanguages`.